Debt Mediation: What is it and How Does it Work?

 This debt relief solution is a favorable option for both parties because no one wants to go to court.
 Even creditors would rather not go to court because it is time-consuming and expensive to take the debt to those lengths.
 However, after failing to pay for so many years, they often choose to go to court in order to have the judge force payment through seizing assets.

 Most creditors would greatly prefer debt mediation to going to court, and would therefore be likely to agree to begin the mediation process.
-Some creditors might even suggest debt mediation before taking the case to court.
+Some creditors might even suggest professional debt mediation before taking the case to court.
 This can also serve as a good option for military or veteran debt relief.

-Debt Mediation Companies Facilitate Discussions Between You and Creditors
+Professional Debt Mediation Companies Facilitate Discussions Between You and Creditors

 If debt mediation is agreed upon, your interest payments will be lowered to the lowest rate offered and you will settle on an agreement for the amount of principal reduction.
 It’s possible to consolidate various debts into one payment that is paid into a trust account that is paid out by the debt mediation company.

-With a debt mediation company, the stress and tension that can occur between you and your creditors is mitigated, making things easier on you both.
+With a professional debt mediation company, the stress and tension that can occur between you and your creditors is mitigated, making things easier on you both.

 Debt Mediators Can Stop Harassment From Creditors